Zamboanguita: Etymology

 A town rooted in history and replete with natural resources, Zamboanguita derived its name from an incident involving a coguita (octopus).
-Long before the Spaniards set foot in Negros Island, fishermen from as far as Mindanao would visit the yet unnamed town and benefit from the bounty of its rich fishing grounds – from its small tugnos (juvenile gobies) to the large iho (shark) in nearby Apo Island.
+Long before the Spaniards set foot onn Negros Island, fishermen from as far as Mindanao would visit the yet unnamed town and benefit from the bounty of its rich fishing grounds – from its small tugnos (juvenile gobies) to the large iho (shark) on nearby Apo Island.

-One day, a group of Moro fishermen fishing in the area found a coguita caught in their fishing net, which they then separated from their fish catch as it had tentacles and had no gills.
-The leader of the Moro group then ordered one of his men to go to the beach, find a tree and “isab-ong ang coguita” (hang the octopus).”
-Since then, every time an octopus was caught, it was hanged onto that particular tree.
+One day, a group of Moro fishermen in the area found a coguita in their fishing net, which they then separated from their catch as it had tentacles and no gills.
+The leader of the Moro group then ordered one of his men to go to the beach and find a tree to “isab-ong ang coguita” ("hang the octopus").
+Since then, every time an octopus was caught, it was hung on that particular tree.

-The local people eventually started calling the place “Sab-ongan ug coguita.”
-When the Spaniards descended on the town, they called the town “Zamboangaguita” and later on it was shortened to “Zamboanguita”.
+Locals eventually started calling the place “Sab-ongan ug coguita.”
+When the Spaniards arrived, they called the town “Zamboangaguita” which was shortened to “Zamboanguita”.

-On the other hand, local stories that circulated among the town folks mentioned that Zamboanguita, with its Spanish diminutive of -ita, (meaning "little Zamboanga") acquired its name from its neighbor down south across the sea, Zamboanga City.
+Another theory has the term Zamboanguita come from the Spanish diminutive suffix -ita in relation to its neighbour to the south across the Dipolog Strait: the Zamboanga Peninsula.